pkatole24/ipl-dashboard-comparative/README.md

 streamlit run app.py
 ```

 The app expects the `data/current/` CSV files to already exist.
+It does not rebuild the source data locally.

 ## Deployment